 A: A sure-fire way to never go wrong with this aspect is to determine the amount of clutter you have in the space.
 If you want to place the flowers on a table that has other elements on it, use a single stem flower.
 For areas that are relatively plain or bare, use a bunch of flowers to offset the emptiness.
 This also draws attention to the flowers, so make sure you are using a relevant color to your home’s theme.

 Q: What if I have allergies?
-Will I still be able to enjoy the beauty flowers can bring to a home?
+Will I still be able to enjoy the beautiful flowers can bring to a home?

 Q: What kind of furniture goes best with which types of flowers?